apache/freemarker-generator/freemarker-generator-cli/src/site/markdown/index.md

-## FreeMarker Generator CLI
+## FreeMarker Generator

-`Apache FreeMarker CLI` is a command-line interface for [Apache FreeMarker](https://freemarker.apache.org/)
+`Apache FreeMarker Generator` is a command-line interface for [Apache FreeMarker](https://freemarker.apache.org/)

 * Requires JDK 1.8+ on Linux, Mac OSX and Windows
 * Use stdin, files and URLs to load data and templates